vinceramcesoliveros/appflowy_editor_sync_plugin/README.md

 ## Initialization

-When creating a document, initialize it using one of the following methods from AppflowyEditorSyncUtilityFunctions:
+When creating a document, initialize it using one of the following methods from `AppflowyEditorSyncUtilityFunctions`:

 `initDocument`
 `initDocumentFromExistingDocument`